Ural-Yunusbaev/IBDMig/README.md

 By Ural Yunusbaev 2018

 IBDMig is a Python tool to assess the admixture process in mixed cohort via DASH (Gusev et al., 2011) generated IBD clusters.
-This tool uses  cluster size (number of the individuals sharing the haplotype), population label (source of the individuals carrying the haplotype) and genetic length to generate following output files:<br>
+This tool uses  cluster size (number of the individuals sharing the haplotype), population label (source of the individuals carrying the haplotype) and genetic length (length of the haplotype individuals sharing) to generate following output files:<br>
-ibdmig.out.cluster_counts containing counts of clusters sorted by size and population;<br>
+ibdmig.out.cluster_counts containing counts of clusters sorted by size and populations composition (see Output files examples);<br>
-ibdmig.out.cluster_length - the average length of haplotypes in each population and cluster size category as shown in the table above.<br>
+ibdmig.out.cluster_length - the average length of haplotypes in each population and cluster size category as shown in the table above (see Output files examples).<br>
-The output files are tables where rows are populations combinations and columns are cluster sizes.<br>
 IBDMig assesses IBD sharing between individuals of different ethnic origin.
 Thus it shows the haplotype contribution from one population to other.

 To start IBDMig type: